HarrisonChow/repair-center-solution/README.md

 ![Category page with dipatched action](../master/src/assets/tutorial/modelPageDynamic.gif?raw=true)

 ### Fun Time
 This time, no more select buttons.
-You will create a page called Description with textarea, allow customer to describe what is wrong with the device
+You will create a page called Description with textarea, which allows customers to describe what is wrong with the device

 ![Description page](../master/src/assets/tutorial/descriptionPage.png?raw=true)

 Hint:
-* Reference code in Category page
+* Reference how we create Category
 * To do list: component, container, action, reducer, route
 * We will need to extend React.Component class instead of stateless component for Description.js.
-Because we need to get the text area value using handleChange
+Because we need to get the textarea value using handleChange
 [https://facebook.github.io/react/docs/forms.html](https://facebook.github.io/react/docs/forms.html)
 * Use <textarea> tag and <Link> as a button to submit
 * Hint on Description component is right afterward.
 DO NOT LOOK.
 Try it yourself first.